Gunman in deadly California siege was decorated veteran treated for PTSD

 Wong had been a patient of Pathway Home, a program at the Yountville complex for former service members suffering post-traumatic stress disorder after deployments in Iraq and Afghanistan.
 The San Francisco Chronicle, citing unnamed sources, said he had been asked to leave the program two weeks ago.

-“We are deeply saddened by the tragic situation in Yountville and mourn the loss of three incredible women who cared for our Veterans,” U.S. President Donald Trump said on Saturday on Twitter.
+Yountville Mayor John Dunbar, who also serves as a board member of the Pathway Home, said the facility and the town mourned the loss of the three women.

+“We also lost one of our heroes, who clearly had demons that resulted in the terrible tragedy that we all experienced here,” he told reporters.

-The incident, which began at about 10:30 a.m. local time on Friday at the sprawling facility in the heart of Napa Valley’s wine country, some 60 miles (100 km) north of San Francisco, ended almost eight hours later.
+The incident began at about 10:30 a.m.
+PST on Friday at the sprawling facility about 60 miles north of San Francisco and ended almost eight hours later.

 According to Larry Kamer, the husband of one of the Pathway Home administrators, Devereaux Smith, Wong walked into the program’s building carrying a rifle during a going-away party for one of the employees.